Innovation Through Collaboration

 The Engineering Roadmap

-Over the next three to five years, the NFL aims to convene academics with entrepreneurs to stimulate innovation of player-ready safety equipment.
+Over the next two to four years, the NFL aims to convene academics with entrepreneurs to stimulate innovation of player-ready safety equipment.

 It’s part of what the NFL calls the Engineering Roadmap.